 Idaho Power first identified the need to pursue Pacific Northwest transmission upgrades in its 2000 and 2002 Integrated Resource Plans (IRP).
 An IRP addresses future energy obligations and anticipated regulation while minimizing the impact to customers and owners; includes Idaho Power’s energy efficiency programs which help balance growing energy demand with variable supply; and recognizes Idaho Power’s need to support increased economic activity and customer use.
 A significant component of providing reliable service to customers is securing necessary resource infrastructure, such as the B2H Project.

 The transmission line project was later identified in Idaho Power’s 2006 IRP and 2008 IRP Update.
-The project has been included in Idaho Power’s subsequent 2009 IRP and 2011 IRP to the Idaho and Oregon public utility commissions.
-The 2009 IRP was acknowledged by the Oregon Public Utility Commission; however, the acknowledgment has specific conditions related to further analysis in its 2011 IRP.
-The Idaho and Oregon public utility commissions are actively reviewing the 2011 IRP.
+The project has been included in Idaho Power’s subsequent 2009 IRP, 2011 IRP and 2013 IRP to the Idaho and Oregon public utility commissions.
+The 2013 IRP is a roadmap describing how Idaho Power plans to meet current and future energy needs over the next 20 years.

 The Bonneville Power Administration (BPA) and PacifiCorp are exploring joint participation with Idaho Power on the B2H Project as they evaluate options for meeting demand throughout their service territories.
 Agreements, signed Jan.
 12, 2012 by the three, provide funding for environmental review and permitting.
 The agreements also ensure continued consideration of the project but do not commit participation in construction.